solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 const permanentDelegate = pg.wallet.publicKey;
 ```

-Next, let's determine the size of the new Mint Account and calculate the minimum
+Next, lets determine the size of the new Mint Account and calculate the minimum
 lamports needed for rent exemption.

 ```javascript